-Credit risk mitigation, collaterals and other credit enhancement
+Credit risk mitigation, collaterals and other credit enhancement banks and central bank

 The Group uses a variety of techniques to reduce the credit risk arising from its lending activities.
 Enforceable legal documentation establishes the Group's direct, irrevocable and unconditional recourse to any collaterals, security or other credit enhancement provided.
 The table below describes the nature of collaterals held and their financial effect by class of financial asset: